How To Train A Doberman?

 Some of the best resources that I have found for training a Doberman and that I recommend for Doberman owners, especially with problem dogs are, Karen Pryor, leerburg.com and Michael Ellis.

-For a free training guide, this pdf will break down training lessons into 8 weeks.
+For a free training guide, this pdf will break down the training commands into 8 weeks of training.
 The basic commands of sit, down, stay, heel and come are explained.

 Leerburg has many articles with training information and a forum.
-Check it out especially if you’re having dominance or behavioral problems.
-One of their best articles explains the method of voice marker training.
+Check it out especially if you’re having aggression or behavioral problems.
+One of their articles explains the method of voice marker training.
 It’s a long read but worth your time as it will help you understand how dogs learn, and teach you to become a better trainer.

 Another great dog trainer is Michael Ellis.
 He has extensive experience training dogs and has many videos posted on his website from his seminars.

-Then there’s Caesar Milan, better known as the Dog Whisperer.
+Then there’s Cesar Milan, better known as the Dog Whisperer.
 He has a popular series on the National Geographic Channel that should be watched by every dog owner.
 If you’ve never seen his show, I recommend you watch the series.
 Just keep in mind that he is working with extreme cases on that show and not the average house dog.
 His techniques may not be suitable for your dog.

 Is there a dog trainer that you respect or recommend?